Welcome at the website of nature photographer Gerard Leeuw.

 He hopes you will find inspiration in his different nature galleries.

 Do not forget to download his free app to get notified of his new Facebook posts.

-Thanks for browsing to this "About" section and giving me the opportunity to introduce myself to you.
+Thanks for browsing to this "About Me" section and giving me the opportunity to introduce myself to you.
 Although you probably know by now that my name is Gerard Leeuw and that I am a Dutch nature photographer....

-I was born in Leiden in the year of 1972.
-Raised in Lisse till my twenties and then moved back to Leiden again.
-My partner is Andrea van Steijn, and since March 2013 we are the proud parents of our beautiful son Gido.
+I was born in Leiden, Netherlands in 1972.
+Raised in Lisse till my twenties and then moved back again to Leiden.
+And that is where I live life with my girlfriend Andrea and our beautiful son Gido.

 The Netherlands, my own beautiful country, has a lot to offer as well.
 During my frequent visits into Dutch nature I often realize how beautiful my country is.
-In my immediate surroundings there is a lot to explore: sea, beach and dunes are almost at my doorstep and within five minutes I'm in the grass lands with mills, cows and ditches.
+In my immediate surroundings there is a lot to explore: sea, beaches and dunes are almost at my doorstep and within five minutes I'm in the grass lands with mills, cows and vast number of birds.
 Great!

 I try, and that is every time again a challenging task, to capture nature in all its simplicity.
 I strive for images which show my interpretation or express the feeling I experienced of a scene in front of me.
-And my interpretation often leads to an end result which others might call original, artistic and sometimes very abstract.
-It is important for me to state that none of my images have been manipulated in any way (besides standard image processing stuff like sharpening, noise reduction).
+And my interpretation sometimes leads to an end result which others might call original, artistic or abstract.
+It is important for me to state that none of my images have been manipulated (not in the field nor behind the computer) in any way (besides standard image processing stuff like sharpening, noise reduction).
 Images that do seem manipulated are probably the result of the viewer's limited imagination :)

-I sincerly hope my images may inspire you.
-Thanks for visiting my website!
-And please visit again as I update my website frequently with new images.
-My Facebook timeline is integrated to the news section on this site as well which means that you can follow my Facebook activities without having to create your own Facebook account.
+I hope my images will inspire you.
+And thanks again for visiting my website!
+Did you know that my Facebook timeline is integrated into my news section on this website?
+This means that you can follow my Facebook activities without having to create your own Facebook account.